 Associate Degree Nursing (RN)

 This program is designed to prepare men and women to become nurses at the associate degree level.
 The curriculum includes a balance of general education and nursing courses to provide a sound theoretical base for nursing practice.
 Clinical experiences are concurrent with the theory component during the four semesters.
 Graduates will receive an Associate of Applied Science Degree (AAS) and will meet the requirements of the State Board of Nursing to apply to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
-The Associate Degree Nursing Program is accredited by the National League for Nursing Accrediting Commission (NLNAC) 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326 and the Mississippi State Institutions of Higher Learning, Board of Trustees (IHL).
+The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 and the Mississippi State Institutions of Higher Learning, Board of Trustees (IHL).

-To be considered for acceptance into the ADN program, the applicant’s file must be complete in the Admissions Office and the Office of Healthcare Education.
+To be considered for acceptance into the ADN program, the applicant’s file must be complete in the Office of Admissions and Records and the Office of Healthcare Education.
 The student is responsible for ensuring that the data in the file is correct by the application deadline.

 1. Applicants within the five county ECCC district or previous enrollment at ECCC will receive one (1) additional point.

 2. Grade point average based on required courses for the ADN curriculum:

 *Students who have received grade of D or F in more than six hours in the required ADN curriculum receive a ten point deduction.
 These courses include Anatomy & Physiology I & II with labs (or upper level equivalents), Microbiology with lab (or upper level equivalent), English Composition I & II, Human Growth and Development, General Psychology, Public Speaking, Introduction to Sociology, and a Fine Arts or Humanities Elective.